MustafaKadhim/Self-supervised-anomaly-detection-for-medical-images/Experiments/Brain_experiments/README.md

     numpy scipy scikit-learn matplotlib tqdm imageio
 ```

-If you need exact reproduction, pin versions from the environment used for the experiment.
+> 🔒 **Reproducibility:** If you need exact reproduction, pin versions from the environment used for the experiment.
 The README intentionally does not guarantee that the newest package versions will reproduce old checkpoints exactly.

-Notes:
+### 📝 Notes

-- Stage 1 training can use BiomedCLIP via `transformers` / `open_clip_torch`.
+- Stage 1 training can use **BiomedCLIP** via `transformers` / `open_clip_torch`.
-- Inference uses LPIPS (`lpips` package, VGG backbone) for the spatial perceptual heatmap.
+- Inference uses **LPIPS** (`lpips` package, VGG backbone) for the spatial perceptual heatmap.
-- CUDA device defaults in scripts may point to `cuda:1`; override with CLI arguments if needed.
+- CUDA device defaults in scripts may point to `cuda:1` → override with CLI arguments if needed.

 ---

-## Data format
+## 📦 Data Format

-### Training/inference slice files
+### Training / Inference Slice Files

-The standard saved array format is:
+The standard saved array format:

 ```text
 .npz file containing key: arr